djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 The output will be an optimized bundle that can be published to any Node repositories like NPM.

-Also let’s add a script to bundle our library.
+Also let's add a script to bundle our library.

 ```json